Estádio 1º de Maio: History

 Following the visit of the Secretário de Estado dos Desportos (Secretary-of-State for Sport) in 1996, a process to initiate repairs to the stadium was proposed, and the funds necessary for the project were solicited.

 On 18 February 1998, ASPA sent to the IPPAR an official request to classify the stadium as national patrimony, resulting in the opening of a process on 17 February 2006.
 This was after the opening of Estádio Municipal de Braga in 2003 (for the UEFA Euro 2004), leading to the stadiums repurposing for athletics competitions and amateur football competitions, including the youth of S.C.
 Braga.
-At that time, the field was repaired and renovation of the drainage systems.
+At that time, the field was repaired and the drainage system was renovated.
 By 15 April 2011 a proposal was made to include the stadium within a Special Protection Zone by the DRCNorte.
 This proposal was accepted by the SPAA of the National Council of Culture on 11 January 2012, leading to the 28 September publication of the respective decision to classify the stadium as a Monumento de Interesse Público (Public Interest Monument) and fixing the structure within this Special Protection Zone.

-After the refounding the S.C.
-Braga reserves team in 2012, the stadium suffered improvements to comply with the Second League requirements, limiting its capacity to 5000 seats.
+After the refounding of S.C.
+Braga reserves team in 2012, the stadium underwent improvements to comply with the Second League requirements, limiting its capacity to 5000 seats.

 Architecture

 The urban structure is implanted harmoniously along a slope from the terrain, rounding the E.N.
 101 national roadway and matte of vegetation that constituted the Parque de Campismo and Parque da Ponte.
-It has extensive paved grounds with a savannah restrained by iron gate.

-The oval plan includes four tall lampposts at the corners.
-In the center, a rectangular football field circumscribed by athletics track with eight lanes, surrounded partly by benches arranged in four rows with eight steps each and rhythmical by openings that allow access from the outside.
-The west stand has, at the top center, rectangular glass tribune, surmounted by four masts and finished off in the front by the coat-of-arms of the city of Braga.
+The stadium has four lampposts at the corners.
+The field is surrounded by an athletics track.
+The west stand is finished off in the front by the coat-of-arms of the city of Braga.
 The main facade, facing the north, with rounded ends, doors on the first floor and rectangular windows on the second.
 In the center, is a wide two-story staircase with access to the main gate, bounded by rounded structures that integrate two sculpture panels in bronze, depicting sport with the inscription: